Spend over £40 to get FREE Postage

 Signs of Trace Mineral Deficiency

-Because trace minerals contribute to so many bodily functions, a deficiency can manifest in various ways.
+Because trace minerals are needed in so many bodily functions, a deficiency can manifest in various ways.

 Low iron levels, for example, can leave someone feeling constantly fatigued, while inadequate zinc intake may lead to frequent colds and slow wound healing.